Anocracy: Burma

-Burma, or the Republic of the Union of Myanmar, is classified as an anocracy because of adverse armed conflict, changes in leadership, and the partly-democratic, partly-authoritarian nature of its government.
+Burma, or the Republic of the Union of Myanmar, before 1 February 2021 (coup d'etat) was classified as an anocracy because of adverse armed conflict, changes in leadership, and the partly democratic, partly authoritarian nature of its government.
 Burma had a representative democracy after it gained independence from Britain.
 Soon after independence was achieved, there was an outbreak of various insurgencies and rebellions.
 Many of the insurgencies were caused by divides along ethnic lines.
 One of the most prominent civil wars in Burma, the Kachin conflict, restarted in 2011, and Burma is still embroiled in a civil war.

 Burma has had a history of changes in government, usually by military coups.
 In 1962, General Ne Win enacted a military coup and created the Burma Socialist Programme Party, which held power for 26 years.
-On September 18, 1988, General Saw Maung led another military coup to return the government to the people and created the State Law and Order Restoration Council (SLORC), which was renamed State Peace and Development Council.
+On 18 September 1988, General Saw Maung led another military coup to return the government to the people and created the State Law and Order Restoration Council (SLORC), which was renamed State Peace and Development Council.
 After holding free and legitimate elections in May 1990, the National League for Democracy (NLD) won with Aung San Suu Kyi at its head.
 However, the military junta refused to give up power to the NLD.
 The Union Solidarity and Development Party (USDP), backed by the military, won the 2010 elections and the military government was dissolved soon afterward.

 The Burmese government shows signs of having democratic as well as authoritarian features.
 Burma is a pseudodemocratic state because of the elections that were held in 1990 and 2010.
 However, both elections were problematic because the military did not transfer power to the winning party in 1990, and the 2010 elections were seen as illegitimate.
 Violent repression is the biggest signifier of the authoritarian nature of the Burmese government.
 The Win regime was marked by extreme oppression and human rights abuses and as a result, Burmese civilians and students protested against the government.
 The Burmese government responded violently to the protests and the Tatmadaw, or Myanmar Armed Forces, killed many of the protestors.
 After the coup in 1988 by General Maung, the protests were violently suppressed again, as Maung's government proceeded to implement martial law to bring peace and order.